ganeti/ganeti/man/gnt-instance.rst

     version of KVM used and disk type (always raw file under Ganeti), please refer to the KVM documentation for more details.

+disk\_aio
+    Valid for the KVM hypervisor.

+    This is an optional parameter that specifies the aio mode for the disks.
+KVM default is to use the 'threads' mode, so if not explicitly specified, the native mode will not be used.
+Possible values are: threads or native.

 security\_model
     Valid for the KVM hypervisor.